presstek2258/UserlandArchNoVNC/README.md

 # userland arch setup

-- This is for setting up a arch install on userland

 > WARNING: only use on a fresh install.
 Data will be OVERWRITTEN!

 ## first update and add terminal colours